PowerRabbit/dynamic-accessibility-scanner/README.md

-This is a simple accessibility scanner, using axe-core under the hood.
+This is a simple accessibility scanner, that uses axe-core under the hood.

 ## Getting Started